MohamedAbdeen21/News-Recommender/README.md

 Note: You might need to `chown` of the `data/pgadmin` directory to `5050:5050` to be able to start `pgadmin` service.
 Changes like copying the project or adding it to github might require you to `chown` of the entire directory `.` to your user.
 Don't forget the `-R` flag.

 ---

-## Credits
-This project was a team effort between me and [a-alnagar](https://github.com/a-alnagar).
-He provided both the summarizer and the recommender, and the entire frontend.

-These are some of the people who helped me through their content to create this project:
-- Scrapy: John Watson Rooney [YouTube](https://www.youtube.com/c/JohnWatsonRooney)
-- Docker and docker-compose: [Alexey Grigorev](https://www.linkedin.com/in/agrigorev/?originalSubdomain=de) from [DataTalksClub](https://www.youtube.com/channel/UCDvErgK0j5ur3aLgn6U-LqQ)

----

-## DISCLAIMER

-The project scrapes the data once a day to avoid overwhelming the websites.
-I am not responsible for any malicious activity that this project is used in.
-This project was made as a learning experience for me and not intended to be used in an industrial environment.